isaacbell1017/transcripter/README.md

 ## INSTALLATION

-To generate an interactive console, you will need to run the following setup in a terminal.
+For first-time use, you will need to run the following setup in a terminal.
+You may need to either restart your terminal shell or open a new one.

 ```
 # run from root folder of this app